qmk/qmk_firmware/users/joppa/README.md

 Now you could be ready to flash your keyboard.
 Flashing is done with the instruction on Miryoku website.
-[Find your Keyboard on the page]([miryoku_qmk/users/manna-harbour_miryoku at miryoku · manna-harbour/miryoku_qmk · GitHub](https://github.com/manna-harbour/miryoku_qmk/tree/miryoku/users/manna-harbour_miryoku)).
+[Find your Keyboard on the page](https://github.com/manna-harbour/miryoku_qmk/tree/miryoku/users/manna-harbour_miryoku).
 When your keyboard is found. you could replace `manna-harbour_miryoku` with `joppa` .
-Here is the [description to flash the Lets'split keyboard]([miryoku_qmk/users/manna-harbour_miryoku at miryoku · manna-harbour/miryoku_qmk · GitHub](https://github.com/manna-harbour/miryoku_qmk/tree/miryoku/users/manna-harbour_miryoku#ortho_4x12)):
+Here is the [description to flash the Lets'split keyboard](https://github.com/manna-harbour/miryoku_qmk/tree/miryoku/users/manna-harbour_miryoku#ortho_4x12):

 ```bash
 make lets_split:manna-harbour_miryoku:\